Perle Morroni

-Perle Morroni (born 15 October 1997) is a French professional footballer who plays as a left-back for San Diego Wave FC of the National Women's Soccer League (NWSL).
-She started previously played 7 years with Paris Saint-Germain, including one on loan to Barcelona.
+Perle Morroni (born 15 October 1997) is a French professional footballer who plays as a left-back for San Diego Wave FC of the National Women's Soccer League (NWSL) and the France national team.
+She previously played seven years with Paris Saint-Germain, including one on loan to Barcelona.
 Morroni has also played for Lyon, winning one UEFA Champions League with the club.
-She has represented France at multiple youth levels and also earned 11 caps with the senior national team.
+She has represented France at multiple youth levels before making her senior team debut in 2020.

 Club career

 Paris Saint-Germain

-Morroni, a youth academy graduate of Paris Saint-Germain, signed her first senior contract in 2015.
-She made her PSG debut against Rodez at age 17.
+Morroni was born in Montpellier, France.
+She began playing football with Montpellier HSC before later joining A.S.
+Lattoise's boys' team.
+Originally a striker or attacking midfielder, she transitioned to full back in Paris Saint-Germain's youth academy.
+In 2015, she signed her first senior contract with PSG.
+She made her first-team debut for the club against Rodez at age 17.
 After playing in 3 matches in her first year as a professional, Morroni took advantage of an injury to Laure Boulleau and made twelve appearances in her second year, including both of PSG's Champions League semifinal matches.
 In 2017, Morroni played in the Champions League final, a penalty shootout defeat to French rivals Lyon.
-She signed a two-year contract extension with PSG on 22 January 2019.

-Barcelona (loan)

-On 10 January 2018, Morroni joined Barcelona on loan until the end of the season.
-While she did not feature regularly, Morroni cemented herself permanently as a left-back during her loan spell with the Catalonian club.
+During the start of the 2017–18 season, Morroni found herself struggling to earn minutes ahead of Ashley Lawrence and Laure Boulleau.
+On 10 January 2018, she joined Barcelona on loan until the end of the season in hopes of more playing time.
+Despite typical Barcelona left-back Leila Ouahabi largely out of the equation due to injury, Morroni did not end up featuring regularly.
+Nevertheless, she cemented herself permanently as a left-back during her loan spell with the Catalan club.

+Morroni signed a two-year contract extension with PSG on 22 January 2019.
+At the end of the 2018–19 season, she was voted the best left-back in the Division 1 Feminine.
+In June 2020, PSG fans voted Morroni as the best left-back of the decade developed at the club.
+After spending seven years at Paris Saint-Germain, Morroni departed from PSG in 2021 in a quest to step out of her comfort zone.

 Lyon

+After leaving PSG as a free agent, Morroni signed a pre-contract agreement with German club Bayern Munich.
+However, after being approached by Lyon, Morroni changed courses and ended up signing a three-year contract with Lyon in July 2021.
+She entered the squad as a left-back replacement for Sakina Karchaoui, who countered Morroni's move by joining PSG.

-In July 2021, she joined Lyon on a three-year contract.
-During her time at Lyon, she won the 2021–22 UEFA Women's Champions League with the club.
-Morroni appeared in 52 games and scored 1 goal in her multi-year tenure at Lyon.
+During her time at Lyon, Morroni won the 2021–22 UEFA Women's Champions League with the club.
+She appeared in 52 games and scored 1 goal in her multi-year tenure at Lyon.